 top of page

-The Telepathy Tapes have sparked significant interest on the greater podcast stage recently.
-As a proud advocate for minimally verbal autistic people, I am deeply concerned about how these tapes may threaten the legitimacy for the critical communication methods used by autistic individuals.
+The Telepathy Tapes have sparked significant interest in the podcasting world recently.
+As a strong advocate for minimally verbal autistic people, I am deeply concerned about the implications these tapes may have on the legitimacy of critical communication methods used by this population.

-The Telepathy Tapes claim to have proof of communication through thoughts alone (telepathy).
-While I am quite supportive of ensuring all individuals who are minimally verbal are recognized as having significantly more to say that they can access through traditional means, I have grave concerns about the research that is being claimed as valid.
-While the intention seems noble, the consequences for minimally verbal autistic individuals are quite serious.
+The Telepathy Tapes claim to have evidence of communication through thoughts alone—often referred to as telepathy.
+While I am genuinely supportive of ensuring that minimally verbal individuals are acknowledged as having much to express, I have grave worries about the validity of the research being promoted.
+Although the intention behind these claims may seem noble, the consequences for minimally verbal autistic individuals are significant.

 The Risks of Overlooking Spelling as a Valid Communication Method